willdurand/willdurand.github.io/_posts/2020-01-07-unit-testing-with-ld-preload.md

 most basic "tools".
 For example, some sort of small [C library](https://wiki.osdev.org/C_Library) is required early in the process.
 Yet, it is hard to port an existing _libc_ when there is nothing else.
-Such a C library does not have tons of functions but everything else will depend on them.
+Such a C library does not have tons of functions but everything else likely depends on them.
 Therefore, it is crucial to write them correctly and unit testing can help.

 In my project, I chose to have a unified C library for both my kernel code